WebAssembly/stack-switching/proposals/fibers/Explainer.md

 When an I/O operation fails (say), and a requesting fiber needs to be resumed with that failure, then the resuming code (perhaps as part of an exception handler) resumes the suspended fiber with a suitable event.
 In general, all fibers, when they suspend, have to be prepared for three situations on their resumption: success, error and cancelation.
 This is best modeled in terms of an `event.switch` instruction listening for the three situations.

-One popular feature of exception handling systems is that of _automatic exception propagation`; where an exception is automatically propagated from its point of origin to an outer scope that is equipped to respond to it.
+One popular feature of exception handling systems is that of _automatic exception propagation_; where an exception is automatically propagated from its point of origin to an outer scope that is equipped to respond to it.
 This proposal follows this by allowing unhandled exceptions to be propagated out of an executing fiber and into its resuming parent.

 However, this policy is generally incompatible with any form of computation manipulation.

 The reason is that, when a fiber is resumed, it may be from a context that does not at all resemble the original situation; indeed it may be resumed from a context that cannot handle any application exceptions.
 This happens today in the browser, for example.
-When a `Promise` is resumed, it is typically from the context of the so-called micro fiber runner.
-If the resumed code throws an exception the micro fiber runner would be excepted to deal with it.
-In practice, the micro fiber runner will silently drop all exceptions raised in this way.
+When a `Promise` is resumed, it is typically from the context of the so-called microtask runner.
+If the resumed code throws an exception the microtask runner would be excepted to deal with it.
+In practice, the microtask runner will silently drop all exceptions raised in this way.

 A more appropriate strategy for handling exceptions is for a specified sibling fiber, or at least a fiber that the language runtime is aware of, to handle the exception.
 This can be arranged by the language runtime straightforwardly by having the failing fiber signal an appropriate event.